-At 3.1% of market value and \$4,878 per capita, overall net debt is moderate, in our view.
-With 45% of the district's direct debt scheduled to be retired within 10 years, amortization is slower than average.
-Debt service carrying charges were 7.8% of total governmental fund expenditures excluding capital outlay in fiscal 2019, which we consider low.
+Overall net debt is 3% of market value and \$4,717 per capita, which we believe to be moderate.
+Amortization is slower than average, with 46% of the district's direct debt scheduled to be retired within 10 years.
+The debt service carrying charge was 7.7% of total governmental fund expenditures excluding capital outlay, which we consider low, in fiscal 2018.

-The district has significant renovation and construction plans for its facilities, and likely will issue debt to support those needs, although the board hasn't taken any actions regarding this.
+The district has significant renovation and construction plans for its facilities, and likely will issue debt to support those needs, although the board hasn't taken any actions regarding this..
 The district intends to structure any additional debt in a way that keeps it debt service level with its current commitments, and can do this as other debt is scheduled to mature.
-We understand the district has no direct-purchase debt.
+We understand the district has no direct purchase debt.